Emmanuel Françoise

-Emmanuel Françoise (born 8 June 1987) is a French professional footballer who plays as a winger or forward for Racing FC Union Luxembourg.
+Emmanuel Françoise (born 8 June 1987) is a French professional footballer who played as a winger or forward.

 Career

 While at Progrès Niederkorn, Françoise scored the opening goal in an unexpected 2–0 win against Scottish side Rangers F.C. in the UEFA Europa League, where the tie ended 2–1 to Progrès, their first ever win in European competition.
 It was the first goal in Europe for Progrès since 1981.